AndrewMcDonald-Dev/Obsidian/Music Theory/Theory 1/Day 2.md

 $\overline{m} M$

-The best way to tranpose a tune is to play it
+The best way to transpose a tune is to play it